FedorIvanov37/SVFE-IPC-Monitoring/README.md

 `$ perl svfe_ipc_monitoring.pl;`

-The queue data will be printed once after the script launch, then the script will finish the work.
+The result will be printed once after the script launch, then the script will finish the work.
 It doesn't repeat the checking by itself, so, if you need multiple checking you have to run the script many times.

 <details>